google/WebFundamentals/src/content/en/fundamentals/engage-and-retain/push-notifications/handling-messages.md

 has been displayed and terminating the service worker.

-Note: If you ever find your promise chains confusing or a little messy, I find that breaking things into functions helps to reduce complication.
+Note: If you ever find your promise chains confusing or a little messy, I find that breaking things into functions helps to reduce complexity.
 I'd also recommend
 [this blog post by Philip Walton on untangling promise chains](https://philipwalton.com/articles/untangling-deeply-nested-promise-chains/).